archish85/blog/_posts/2025-06-01-polite-to-be-rude.md

 ---
 layout: post
-title: It's rude to be polite in an AI world!
+title: "It's rude to be polite in an AI world!"
-subtitle: Why you need to work hard even with an AI
+subtitle: "Why you need to work hard even with an AI"
+date: 2025-06-01
+author: Archish Srinivasan
+background: /img/posts/04.jpg
 ---

 ## Article Summary